 Throughout much of her career, however, Terri has had a growing concern that conventional conservation techniques are not working.
 Year after year, more habitat and biodiversity gives way to human encroachment despite conservationists’ best efforts.
 It is this pursuit of the root cause of biodiversity loss that brought her to the Qualicum Institute.
 She lives on Quadra Island with her partner and a collection of rescued dogs.

 Allen is a member (retired) of the Law Society of British Columbia.
 After teaching high school chemistry and mathematics for 6 years, he practised law in both Saskatchewan and British Columbia.
 After 30 years of practice, during which he specialized in the law of taxation, he retired from his position in the Legal Services Branch of the Ministry of Attorney General for the Province of British Columbia.

 Allen has served as a member of the Citizens Advisory Board for the Salvation Army in Regina, Saskatchewan and as a member of the Board of Directors of Share-a-Meal Food Bank in Prince Albert, Saskatchewan.
-He is currently a member of the Board of Directors of the Canadian Club of Victoria, British Columbia.

 His primary research interest today is in sustainability and mechanisms for societal transformation and system innovation.
 He senses a need for us all to examine how social and environmental concerns have been inserted into an economic way of seeing and therefore governing the world and how, as a result, ever more areas of life are becoming organized predominantly based on a perceived need for perpetual “growth”.